fmalmeida/ngs-preprocess/docs/manual.rst

    * - ``--nanopore_is_barcoded``
      - N
      - False
-     - Tells wheter your data (Nanopore or Pacbio) is barcoded or not.
+     - Tells whether your data (Nanopore or Pacbio) is barcoded or not.
 It will split barcodes into single files.
 Users with legacy pacbio data need to first produce a new barcoded_subreads.bam file.

    * - ``--nanopore_sequencing_summary``
      - N